robifis/CS50W/lecture4_CS50W/lecture4-Django.md

 from django.urls import path # Similar to the urls.py file inside of the project file from . import views # This imports the views.py file from the app folder (hence the .)

-# Adding this above the urlpatterns patterns varibale will help django
+# Adding this above the urlpatterns patterns variable will help django
 # link back to the function in order (in case there are naming conflicts)

 app_name = 'app_name'